Anrich-Tait/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles : long lists files in directory using $ls -l
 5. 4-listmorefiles : long lists all files in directory using $ls -al
 6. 5-listfilesdigitonly : list all files in directory using $ls -aln
+7. 6-my_first_directory : creates a directory called "my_first_directory" in the /tmp/ directory using $mkdir 8.